khodges51/MsPacMan_Controller/README.md

 champions over multiple games.
 As their name suggests, TestChampA is an A type (original) controller and TestChampB is a B type (biased) controller.
 These genomes are two of the best performing networks produced

+To run the program open the .jar file from the command line using the java command.
+The progam should load a command line interface.
+If evolving a population, the best scoring genomes each generation will be saved as text in the /savedGenomes folder.
+If choosing options 2 or 3 on the menu, one of these champions or the test champion can be loaded by typing in the file name or file url.

+At the end of a population evolution a simulation is automatically run using the best scoring network.
+Evolutions can't be saved or loaded, only individual champions.
+In the /savedGenomes folder a .txt file called 'experimentLog.txt' is created at the start of each new evolution.
+The top lines describe the experiment, subsequent lines list the champion scores each generation.

 The program was created on windows 7 64-bit using then Eclipse IDE.
 The program was tested on windows 7 and Linux ubuntu 14.X with the